Belodri/Orbital-Mini-Sandbox/PDD.md

 - **Responsibilities:**
     - **Data Handling:**
         - Maintains a `Map<number, object>` which maintains application-level metadata for each celestial body in the simulation.
-        - Handles updates to metadata as instructed by `AppShell`, queue-based updates to existing bodies.
+        - Handles updates to metadata as instructed by `App`, queue-based updates to existing bodies.
 - **State Ownership:**
     - **metaData**: An object containing application-level metadata
     - **updateQueue**: A store of queued updates for the metadata (last-write-wins system)